 - Your life experience: Include what you did before teaching yoga.
 You don’t have to add information on your complete pre-yoga work-life, but the main points.
 It will help your future employer get a picture of who you are, and it might even help your application.
 For example, if you have a background in marketing and the yoga center is looking for some support with their social media activities, you might stand a better chance of getting that position.

-You can use Keynote, Word or Google Docs or even www.canva.com – they have beautiful templates for CVs.
+You can use Keynote, Word or Google Docs, or even Canva (*affiliate link) – they have beautiful templates for CVs.

 #4 Define your profile like a brand